frankframework/frank-manual/docs/source/installationLinux.rst

   project directory.
 * In your project directory, create subdirectories "classes", "configurations" and "tests".
-* The IAF cannot start if there is no Ibis.
+* The frank!framework cannot start if there is no Frank.
 In your directory "classes", please add a file "Configuration.xml" with the following contents: